 What can I do to prevent my dog from getting kennel cough?

 There are actually three vaccines available for canine kennel cough.
-One is injected, one is delivered as a nasal mist, and one is given orally.
+One is an injectable vaccine, another is an intranasal vaccine delivered as a mist, and one is given orally.
 These vaccinations should help, but do not guarantee that your dog will never acquire kennel cough.
 This is because kennel cough can be caused by so many different bacteria or viruses.
 It’s also important to note that the kennel cough vaccination is not an effective treatment against an active infection.